How to Cope With Google Smart Shopping Campaign And Take It to Stable Results

 Now we know that a Smart Shopping campaign powered by machine learning can successfully learn and start performing well on a large budget when it can get at least 10 conversions per day (budget = CPOx10).
 It is important to specify the target ROAS in the auto strategy settings.
 Don’t overestimate it: do not highlight something that is very different from your actual ROAS, especially at the initial stages of work.

+We have extensive experience in running PPC for eCommerce businesses.
 If you have any questions, email us or use the special form to send a question securely and confidentially.